A person giving a shoulder massage to a child on a bed in a warmly lit room, with a cabinet and a small rack in the background.

 How Can Osteopathy Help Me?

 OMT is a way to promote optimal symmetry and flow through the body.
 Through gentle, hands-on treatments, I will help optimize blood flow, lymphatic flow, bone and muscle alignment, and release strains of the fascia or connective tissue.
-OMT can be used as part of a treatment plan for any of the following:
+OMT can be used as part of a treatment plan for any illness or infection.

 History of Osteopathy

 Osteopathy was developed in the late 1800s.
 The founder of osteopathy, Dr. A.T.
 Still, was a physician who was disappointed and disillusioned with the common medical practices of his time, which he felt were often unhelpful at best and harmful at worst.
+Tragically, he lost his wife and three children to bacterial meningitis, and felt there must be a better way to do medicine.
 Through careful study and observation, he realized he could help people improve their heath and wellness with only his hands.
 He started the first school of Osteopathy in 1892 with 21 students, including 6 women.

 A.T.
 Still’s life encompassed a wide range of experiences, as farmer, hunter, inventor, physician, abolitionist, surgeon, legislator, author, father, and husband.
 He had a deep respect for nature and was one of the first western physicians to fully appreciate the body’s ability to heal itself.
 As a young person he spent time with the Shawnee tribe of indigenous people and incorporated aspects of their traditional bodywork into what would later become osteopathy.